 Read about Cultural Studies 2015 alum Nafasi Ferrell’s experience with community-engaged work for her capstone.

 Be sure to review the University of Washington Travel Office's Policies and Procedures for information on arranging travel, paying for travel, transportation, per diem, conference registration, and more.

 In order to receive reimbursement for conference travel, you must pay individually for your own expenses, including flights, lodging, meals, etc. Receipts submitted for reimbursement may only include expenses you incurred as an individual.
 If you wish to share lodging with another student, you are still required to submit a separate receipt verifying your individual payment.
 Many hotels will split the bill onto separate cards.
 If you wish to travel with another student, you must book and pay for flights or other transportation separately to ensure you have an acceptable receipt.
 Reimbursement will not exceed the approved funding amount and will only be made to the person whose credit card was charged and whose name is on the receipt.
 We provide per diem only for meails not provided by lodging or conference.
 You will be reimbursed for meals allowable once you have entered travel status (review here) and only with the submission of itemized receipts.
 Alcohol purchases will not be reimbursed.
 Please note that meals and lodging within 50 miles of Seattle are not eligible for reimbursement.

-Upon return, please bring all original receipts to the IAS Graduate Office along with the IAS Travel Reimbursement Claim Form (.doc) to review with the Assistant Director of Graduate Programs.
+Upon return, please submit (electronically or in person) all original receipts to the Assistant Director of Graduate Programs in the IAS Graduate Office.
 Once reviewed and approved by the IAS Grad Office it will proceed for approval and processing with the UWB Travel Office.
 Please allow up to 4 weeks for reimbursement.

 [Back to top]